axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

    <p>Systems are long-lasting, widespread and resilient.
 We can push back on them with effort, but over time, the system usually comes out ahead.</p>
    <p ID="_signature">Seth Godin</p>
   </div>
  <p>The Internet, and the Large Language Models trained on it, says that Tolstoy declared himself a Christian.
 You can read the <em>Confession</em> book to verify it, but that is wrong.
-He did make it clear that he was a follower of the Christian new testament, but with a lot of caveats.
-He did created his own unique philosophy based upon the teachings of Jesus, whilke rejecting the institutional dogma of the Church.
+He did create his own unique philosophy based upon the teachings of Jesus, whilke rejecting the institutional dogma of the Church.</p>